Martina Cole: Theatre

 Three of Cole's novels have been adapted for the stage by the Theatre Royal, Stratford East, London: Two Women in 2010; The Graft in 2011, and Cole's first novel, Dangerous Lady in 2012.

-Other interests
+Music

 In 2011 Cole founded her own record label, Hostage Music.
 The London-based band Alabama3 has signed up to the label.

 Personal life

 Cole lives in a Grade II listed, 15th-century manor house near Sevenoaks, Kent.
 She also has a house in northern Cyprus.

 She remarried in the 1990s, but the marriage ended in divorce.
 She had her second child when she was 39.

 Cole regularly holds creative writing classes in UK prisons.
 She is a patron of the single-parent charity Gingerbread, and also a patron of Women's Aid.

 Since her 20s she has suffered from rheumatoid arthritis after breaking both arms as a child.
 The arthritis has worsened over time, and now makes it painful for her when writing.